chazzka/clanekforest/clanek.md

 Consider *regular* observations known to the Isolation Forest algorithm a priory and *anomaly* the novelty datapoints provided later.
 The standard Isolation Forest algorithm as defined by Liu et. al. selects the split point based on the min-max value according to a priory datapoints.

+Example X:
+Consider the sample of regular datapoints, which can be seen on the Figure X.
-Example X in Figure X shows the outcome of the Isolation Forest algorithm with `max_depth=3` provided a priory *regular* data points.
+Example X in Figure X shows the outcome of the Isolation Forest algorithm with `max_depth=3` when provided a priory *regular* data points.
 First, random dimension $X$ and a random split point approx. $s  = 21$ are chosen, orphaning most of the observations on the left side.
 In the second step, in the right area, feature $Y$ was chosen, splitting the area in two parts.
 Observe, that the split point is always located between area-datapoint's minimum and maximum of the given feature.